LaherMaciel/cub3d/README.md

 This is a collaborative project between two developers.
 Please see [project_extras/docs/CONTRIBUTING.md](project_extras/docs/CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ### Development Workflow
-- Use feature branches for new development
+- Work directly on main branch
-- All changes require code review
+- Coordinate changes with your collaborator
 - Follow the 42 norminette style guide
-- Test thoroughly before submitting pull requests
+- Test thoroughly before committing

 ### Getting Started
 1. Clone the repository
-2. Create a feature branch
-3. Make your changes
+2. Make your changes
-4. Run `make norm` to check style
+3. Run `make norm` to check style
-5. Submit a pull request
+4. Commit and push your changes

 ### Analytics and Tracking
 - **Project Analytics**: See [project_extras/docs/PROJECT_ANALYTICS.md](project_extras/docs/PROJECT_ANALYTICS.md) for detailed development insights
-- **Personal Stats**: Use `make personal` for individual analytics
-- **Team Comparison**: Use `make compare` for side-by-side team statistics
+- **Auto-Updates**: Analytics update automatically on `make`, `fclean`, and `re`
 - **Submission Prep**: Use `make submit` to prepare for 42 submission

 ## Authors